 Additionally, any additional allowances or exemptions that the corporation grants that go beyond 50% of the CTC will be regarded as compensation.
 The law restricts the highest basic pay to 50% of CTC, which raises the required gratuity bonus for employees.
 Based on a significant wage basis that comprises basic pay and allowances, the gratuity amount will be decided.
 Further, the new rules state that when an employee works overtime, which is now defined as working for 15 minutes or more, then they are paid extra for it.
 The work capacity is capped at 48 hours, according to the government.

 As part of their remuneration package, salaried workers are entitled to gratuities.
 The Payment of Gratuity Act of 1972 regulates the payment of gratuities, which are defined benefits given to employees in a lump sum upon retirement.
 It resembles a thank-you present given to employees as a parting gesture.
 When a person has worked for an organisation for five years in a row, they are eligible for a gratuity payout.
-As a result, gratuity may be paid at the time of retirement or termination or to the employee’s legitimate heir in the event of death.
+As a result, gratuity may be paid at the time of retirement or termination.
+Otherwise, it is to be paid to the employee’s legitimate heir in the event of death.

 However, the 5-year continuous rule condition is not required in case of an employee’s death.
 The Centre recently passed an amendment in 2019 that raised the gratuity cap.
 Since Section 10(10) of the Income Tax Act raised the previous limit of Rs 10 lakh, it is now tax-exempt up to Rs 20 lakh.
 The exemption limit of Rs 20 lakh will be applicable to employees in the event of retirement, death, resignation, or disability on or after March 29, 2018, according to CBDT Notification No. S.O.
 1213(E), dated March 8, 2019.